Posted Apr 19, 2023 | By Visit Oxnard

 Here are the best places to hike in and around Oxnard.

-This 8.9-kilometer trail is suitable for all skill levels, and pups are welcome too.
+Before you set out for an adventurous hike, lace up those joggers for this 8.9-kilometer concrete paved loop trail in Channel Islands Harbor.
+Harbor Island Trail in Oxnard is suitable for all skill levels and is generally considered flat with few inclines (3% or less grade category).
+With 5-foot wide pathways, the trail is accessible for wheelchairs and strollers.
+On-leash pups are welcome too.
 Whether you're an early riser who loves to run or prefer evening walks, you'll enjoy scenic views of the harbor that can't be beaten.

 Cavern Point Loop - If you're visiting during whale season, this 2-mile hike is a must-do!
 Start near site #22 in the campground and hike towards Scorpion Anchorage to avoid a steep climb.